phillc/agentvsagent/README.md

 * Server will crash if a player disconnects mid game, or pass in null for a card
 * Symlinks suck.
 Come up with some script that copies from the submodule (yuck).
 * The sample agents are ugly.
 I was trying to just get them to look the same in each language, but I ended up mutating too many variables.
 I think it would be nice to split them into two files, one with logic and the other with the harness for rounds/tricks.
 That will let me change the harness later and reduce the risk of merge conflict with the logic that potential participants implement.
 Rushing to MVP =\
+* Simple agents to play against (Play low agent, Play High Agent, Random Agent)
+  * Option for server to startup the simple agents to play against locally

 ## Contributing